CLASS Adult Residential Accommodations

 Community Participation Programs

-To assist individuals to reach their goals, CLASS offers a variety of day programs, which may include; transition planning and supports, educational opportunities, recreation, leisure, volunteering, life skills and employment.
+To assist people supported to reach their goals, CLASS offers a variety of day programs, which may include; transition planning and supports, educational opportunities, recreation, leisure, volunteering, life skills and employment.

 Fee for Service